BInGo: Bayesian Intrinsic Groupwise Registration via Explicit Hierarchical Disentanglement: Methodology

 Taking into account these assumptions, the KL divergence can be written as

-where we define $p(\bm{v}_m^1\mid \bm{v}_m^{<1})\triangleq p(\bm{v}_m^1)$, $p(\bm{z}^1\mid\bm{z}^{<1})\triangleq p(\bm{z}^1)$ and $q(\bm{v}_m^{<1}\mid\bm{x})= q(\bm{z}^{<1}\mid\bm{x},\bm{v})\triangleq 1$.
-Rigorous derivation of \cref{eq:KL} can be found in the supplementary material.
-Though intimidating at first glance, its idea is simple: the overall KL divergence in \cref{eq:KL} is decomposed into terms \emph{w.r.t.} (i) the velocity fields $\bm{v}$, and (ii) the common structure $\bm{z}$, following the proposed independence assumptions.
-The former serves as regularization for the velocity fields to ensure diffeomorphism, which is fulfilled by the constraint introduced in \cite{journal/media/dalca2019}, with a hyper-parameter $\lambda$ controlling its strength.
-The latter is intended to measure the similarity among the image group.
+where we prescribe $p(\bm{z}^1\mid\bm{z}^{<1})\triangleq p(\bm{z}^1)$ and $q(\bm{v}_m^{<1}\mid\bm{x})= q(\bm{z}^{<1}\mid\bm{x},\bm{v})\triangleq 1$ for simplicity.
+The key idea here is: the overall KL divergence is decomposed \emph{w.r.t.} (i) the velocity fields $\bm{v}$, and (ii) the common structure $\bm{z}$.
+The former serves as regularization to ensure diffeomorphism, fulfilled by the constraint introduced in \cite{journal/media/dalca2019}; the latter is intended to estimate the structural similarity among the images, as is detailed in the next subsection.

-\subsection{Intrinsic similarity over structural representations}
+\subsection{Intrinsic Similarity over Structural Representations}

-To measure the intrinsic similarity over structural representations from multimodal images, we assume the joint variational posterior $q(\bm{z}^l\mid\bm{x},\bm{v})$ to be the geometric mean \cite{journal/media/lorenzen2006} while the joint prior $p(\bm{z}^l\mid\bm{z}^{<l})$ to be the arithmetic mean \cite{conference/nips/shi2019} of the unimodal variational posteriors $q_m(\bm{z}^l\mid x_m,\bm{v}_m)$ that are predicted separately by the encoder for each modality, \emph{i.e.}
+For registration, it is crucial to efficiently measure the structural similarity, which is achieved in this work by learning instead of a pre-defined metric.
+To this end, we propose to learn multilevel ``expert'' distributions $q_m(\bm{z}^l\mid x_m,\bm{v}_m)$, which serve as $f_m^{-1}$ (i.e., the inverse of imaging processes) to extract the structural representations of warped images.
+We further assume $q(\bm{z}^l\mid\bm{x},\bm{v})$ and $p(\bm{z}^l\mid\bm{z}^{<l})$ to be the \emph{geometric} mean \cite{journal/media/lorenzen2006} and \emph{arithmetic} mean \cite{conference/nips/shi2019} of the experts, respectively:

+Therefore, the KL in \cref{eq:KL}(ii) essentially measures the \emph{intrinsic} (dis)similarity, i.e., the dissimilarity of the experts (intrinsic structural representations), whose minimization, as a part of the maximization of the ELBO, encourages the experts to be identical, thus forcing the multilevel posteriors $q(\bm{z}^l\mid\bm{x},\bm{v})$ to represent the common structure.
+Meanwhile, the velocity could be learned in tandem.